davidschober/recipes/content/Sweet-Potato-Tofu-Hash.md

 From New York Times Cooking.

 We use regular onion, add cauliflower, and add fried eggs.
+We don't usually do the pickled onions, though that would be yummy.